-For informational purposes, any construction of any number of buildings at the site would result in significant and unavoidable project-level and cumulative impacts for air quality (compressed schedule) and noise (six year and compressed schedule).
+For informational purposes, construction of any number of buildings at the site would result in significant and unavoidable project-level and cumulative impacts for air quality (compressed schedule) and noise (six year and compressed schedule).
 Regardless of the number of units (such as 350 or 400 units), construction would require the initial phase (Phase 0) to prepare the site.
 Phase 0 would include the demolition of the parking lot, west side berm, and north and east embankments, followed by grading, excavation, and construction of the site infrastructure.
 The installation of site infrastructure and finish grading would be required for any residential construction at the site.
-For the same reasons described above for Like Alternative B, the type of construction equipment and use characteristics would not change because demolition, excavation, and construction activities, even though more limited, would still occur under a further reduced alternative.
-If housing is concentrated on the south side of the site, such an alternative may result in less construction-related noise impacts to Archbishop Riordan High School.
+Like Alternative B, the type of construction equipment and use characteristics would not change because demolition, excavation, and construction activities, even though more limited, would still occur under a further reduced alternative.
+If housing is concentrated on the south side of the site, such an alternative may result in less constructionrelated noise impacts to Archbishop Riordan High School.
 However, the noise levels at the receptors nearest to the southern and western project property lines would still exceed the "Ambient + 10 dBA" standard.
 As stated on draft SEIR p.
 3.C-29, "it should be noted that the majority of construction activity would not occur at the closest project site boundary to these closest receptors.
 However, given the extended duration of these phases of construction ... this impact is considered significant and unavoidable with mitigation."

 A further reduced density alternative would reduce project-generated traffic volumes and transit trips compared to the proposed project.
 However, similar to Alternative B and as discussed under Impact C-TR-4 on draft SEIR p.
 3.B-94, the cumulative growth in traffic volumes and transit trips associated with implementation of the City College facilities master plan is uncertain at this time, and the transit delay contribution from City College in combination with a further reduced alternative is unknown.
-The addition of vehicle and transit trips generated by a further reduced density alternative in combination with the facilities master plan projects and other cumulative development is expected towould increase transit delay and may exceed the four-minute transit delay threshold.
-Therefore, a further reduced density alternative, in combination with cumulative projects would could result in significant cumulative transit impacts related to transit delay-even with implementation of Mitigation Measure M-C-TR-4.
+The addition of vehicle and transit trips generated by a further reduced density alternative in combination with the facilities master plan projects and other cumulative development would increase transit delay and may exceed the four-minute transit delay threshold.
+Although the project traffic volumes would be reduced under a further reduced density alternative, it could contribute considerably to significant cumulative transit impacts related to transit delay, but to a lesser extent.
+Therefore, a further reduced density alternative in combination with cumulative projects could result in significant cumulative transit impacts related to transit delay.